realworldocaml/book/book/compiler-frontend/README.md

 In this chapter, we'll cover the following topics:

-- An overview of the compilation pipeline and what each stage represents
+- An overview of the compiler codebase and the compilation pipeline, and what each stage represents
 - Parsing, which goes from raw text to the abstract syntax tree
 - PPX's, which further transform the AST
 - Type-checking, including module resolution